hakandilek/play2-crud/README.md

 # HOW-TO

 Follow these steps to use play2-crud.
-You can also use it partially just for DAO or CRUD controllers
+You can also use it partially just for DAO or CRUD controllers.
+If you think any part needs further explanation, please report a new issue.

 ## Define model

+ * Model class have to implement `play.utils.dao.BasicModel` with the type parameter indicating the type of the `@Id` field.

 ```java
 @Entity
 public class Sample extends Model implements BasicModel<Long> {